Meet the Board Members

 Karin Wall is a Clinical Supervisor in a school-based program at the Home for Little Wanderers in Roslindale, where she works with students in grades K-8 who are challenged with social emotional issues as well as adults with chronic mental health issues.
 A native New Yorker, Karin moved to Boston in the late 70’s to attend Boston University School of Social Work and the Graduate School of Arts and Sciences, earning a double masters degree in social work and African American History.
 In her career she as worked in a diverse set of roles, from policy analysis for the federal government to a teaching position at Gordon College.
 In the early 90’s Karin and her husband co-founded a faith-based non-profit, where she served as the founding executive director for 13 years before returning full time to social work.
 Karin is a member of the ministerial staff of Global Ministries Christian Church, where her husband serves as the pastor.
 Her first book, Is it Morning Yet, is due to be released in the summer of 2016.
 Karin resides in Boston with her husband and is the proud mother of two adult sons and Oare K. Wall, a 2014 graduate of City on a Hill Circuit Street and 2016 graduate of Dean College.

-Chair: Finance Committee
+Chair: Academic Excellence Committee